tacf/tacf.github.io/content/posts/package-management-with-oci/index.md

 From here on out, we will refer just to *OCI Spec* whenever we want to talk about either the *Image Format* or the *Distribution* aspects of them.
 It should be clear to the reader, based on the context, which spec we are referring to.

-We are not implying that _OCI Spec_ compliant tools are the best package management tools available, or that their features are unique.
+We are not implying that *OCI Spec* compliant tools are the best package management tools available, or that their features are unique.
 The main point is that containers, are here to stay and are becoming (if not already) the most common way to package, distribute and run software, regardless of the underlying tech stack.
 This raises the question, "Why not package everything using these standards?".
 The answer, of course, is that it depends!
 The fact is, we can use the _OCI Spec_ to package any (terms and conditions may apply :D ) software.
 Our aim is to provide you with enough information to know: 1) that it is possible and 2) how to do it.

 Some of you may already be wondering, or perhaps frantically searching, "Surely a tool already exists for this," and you'd be right.
 That tool exists, and we'll touch on it later in this article.
 However, our goal is to equip you with enough knowledge to navigate this largely unexplored world of packaging and distributing generic content using the _OCI Spec_.
 I the last section we will briefly touch in using brew to install *OCI* compliant packages.
 This is a trivial example on why it is important to understand the basics of working with this specification.

-# Using OCI Spec (and its compliant tools) to manage your packages

 ## What does OCI Spec define?

 Among other thing, *OCI Spec* defines, workflows, backwards compatibilities, api etc. We will focus on the Api part of the spec as it is mostly with this Api definition we want the reader to be able to work with.
 Several other aspects will become clear as we provide examples.